aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/export/shape-to-tiff/_index.md

 ---
-title: Export SHAPE to TIFF with Aspose.Cells Cloud SDK for Android
+title: Export SHAPE to TIFF via Aspose.Cells Cloud SDK for Android
-description: Use Aspose.Cells Cloud REST API for Android to export SHAPE objects from Excel to high‑quality TIFF files.
-Quick integration, reliable results – try it now!
+description: Use Aspose.Cells Cloud REST API to export SHAPE objects from Excel to TIFF on Android.
+Quickly integrate seamless conversion in your app—try it now!

 ---